-- 2. Collect the specimen by holding each calcium alginate tipped swab for 10 seconds over the lateral wall of the vagina, rotating the swabs at least 3 times in that time period.
+- 1. Label 2 cryovials with PTID and collection date. - 2.
+Collect the specimen by holding the polyester swab for 10 seconds over the lateral wall of the vagina, rotating at least 3 times in that time period.
 Do not collect swabs in the exact same area that another sample was collected.
-(The two swabs may be collected at the same time.) - 3.
-Place the swab in a 2-mL cryovial. - 4.
-Break or cut shaft of swab lower than the cap of the vial, without pressing against the cap. - 5.
-Repeat with the second calcium alginate tipped swab. - 6.
-Place cryovials in wet ice or refrigerate immediately after collection. - a.
-Place samples in wet ice or refrigerate immediately after collection.
-Transport to LDMS storage lab in wet ice if within 4 hours of collection. - b.
-If transport to LDMS storage lab is delayed (i.e., >4 hours), the specimens may be placed on dry ice or stored ≤ -70°C at the clinic.
-In this scenario, the samples would need to be transported to LDMS laboratory on dry ice. - 7.
-Deliver the specimens and a Specimen Tracking Sheet to the local LDMS laboratory. - 8.
+(The swabs may be collected together.) - 3.
+Place each swab in separate 2-mL cryovials. - 4.
+Break or cut shaft of swab lower than the cap of the vial, so not pressing against the cap. - 5.
+Freeze within 4 hours of collection. - a.
+If transport to LDMS laboratory is within 4 hours of collection, the specimens may be stored at room temperature or wet ice.
+If possible, select one storage option for the duration of the study.
+Contact the CTH-LC for guidance as needed. - b.
+If transport to LDMS storage lab is delayed >4 hours of collection, the specimens may be placed on dry ice or stored ≤ -70°C at the clinic.
+If this occurs, ensure that transport to LDMS laboratory is on dry ice. - 6.
+Deliver the tubes and a tracking sheet for LDMS specimens to the local LDMS laboratory. - 7.
 Log the cryovials into LDMS (Table 9-3) as two aliquots and label each vial with a LDMS label.
-If possible, avoid covering the entire PTID on the initial label. - 9.
-Store at $\leq$ -70°C. - 10.
+If possible, avoid covering the entire PTID on the initial label. - 8.
+Store at \leq -70°C. - 9.
 Batch ship samples to the CTH-LC at the end of the study or upon request.